 From a practical perspective, shippers or consignees that don’t know when a trailer arrives in a yard or whether a shipment is sealed and maintained at a proper temperature are leaving the door open to risk.
 Even a perishable shipment forgotten in a refrigerated trailer for 36 hours can arrive at a retail location in a different condition than if it was properly staged and in a facility right away – thereby compromising its shelf life.

 Apart from safety and security, a food and beverage yard management system (YMS) enables shippers to share pertinent information with other parties in the supply chain.
-On average it typically takes a trailer three days to complete a move – 2.5 days may be spent sitting in a yard empty or loaded.
+On average, it typically takes a trailer three days to complete a move – two and a half days may be spent sitting in a yard empty or loaded.
 So yard management solutions can greatly increase asset utilization, prevent demurrage charges, and reduce fuel use and carbon emissions with regards to idling refrigerated trailers.

-Businesses can operate pristine warehouses, work with talented core carriers, and manage inbound freight precisely down to the SKU – but poor food and beverage yard management can render all of those other efficiency gains moot.
+Businesses can operate pristine warehouses, work with talented core carriers, and manage inbound freight precisely down to the SKU – but poor food and beverage supply chain management can render all of those other efficiency gains moot.

 “Certainly from a corporate perspective, it helps us get… a pulse on what’s going on out in the field.”